Mera Peak Climbing

 Yeah, peak climbing in Nepal is challenging, but it is thrilling at the same time.
-To reach the summit of the 1,310 trekking peaks of Nepal is not everyone’s play!
+To reach the summit of the 1,310 trekking peak in Nepal is not everyone’s play!
 However, one can do it easily if they have good physical fitness and a regular habit of walking.
 Moreover, the Sherpa guide who is well experienced helps you the best to scale these peaks.
 The guide also gives you the techniques to use the climbing gears to cross the difficult crevasses with the help of headlamp.

 Crossing the ridge that divides the Dudh Koshi River Valley and the Hinku Valley, you move towards Mera Peak vicinity.
 You have to cross Chhetra La Pass (also Zatrawa La Pass: 4,600 m), which is the highest pass of the trail to Mera Central Peak.
 Following the Pasang Lhamu trekking trail, you move across Makalu Barun National Park.
 On the way, you go past some Sherpa, Rai and Tamang villages as well.

-In the course of the trekking, you spend nights at Kothe, Thaknak and Khare as the stopovers.
+In the course of the trekking in Nepal, you spend nights at Kothe, Thaknak and Khare as the stopovers.
 During the acclimatization day at Khare, the Sherpa guide gives you basic trainings about peak climbing in Nepal.
 He also trains you to use the climbing gears so that you can scale the peak comfortably.
 He gives you some techniques about avoiding the possible haphazard while ascending to the peak.